acadalearning/DevOps-Registration-Information/README.md

 ```
 ### $$\textcolor{blue}{\text{Payment Details}}$$
 ```
-  * Interact and Wise: payment@acadalearning.com
+  * Interact and paypal: payment@acadalearning.com
-    Note: make payment with your fullname and cohort9 as reference
+    Note: make payment with your fullname and cohort 10 as reference
 ```
 ### $$\textcolor{blue}{\text{Bootcamp}}$$
 ```